moding-il/bizdoc.core/README.md

 }
 ```

-Another built-in type is Segments, which retrive values from the _BizDoc.Segments_ datablase table, accepting SegmentId as an option.
+Another built-in type is Segments, which retrieve values from the _BizDoc.Segments_ database table, accepting SegmentId.

 ```json
 {